cabaletta/baritone/SETUP.md

 To check which java you are using do
 `java -version` in a command prompt or terminal.
-If you are using OpenJDK 8+ it will not work because the Java distributions above JDK 8 using may not have the needed javax classes.
+If you are using anything above OpenJDK 8, it might not work because the Java distributions above JDK 8 using may not have the needed javax classes.

 Open JDK 8 download: https://openjdk.java.net/install/
 #### macOS guide